NitemareReal/DPAttachments/README.md

 ## UPGRADE
 To upgrade DPAttachments from an older version just install the downloaded zip file through the Joomla extension manager or by web update.

-## DOCUMENTATION
+## DOCUMENTATION (original files!! not this fork)
 Check [joomla.digital-peak.com](https://joomla.digital-peak.com/documentation/dpattachments) for more documentation.

 ## CHANGES IN THIS FORK
 ### Version 5.7.3a
-Administrators have more control on what uploaded files metainfo can be seen by users.
-Administrators can choose to show or hide 'uploader name' and / or 'uploaded date' to 'all users', to 'no user' or to 'users with selected access level(s)'.
+Administrators have more control on what uploaded files metainfo can be seen by users: Administrators can choose to show or hide 'uploader name' and / or 'uploaded date' to 'all users', to 'no user' or to 'users with selected access level(s)'.
 'Uploader name' and 'Uploaded date' visibility are managed independently.

+## INSTALLATION (this fork)
+(Pending)

+## DOCUMENTATION (this fork)
+(Pending)

 ## Development corner
 If you are cloning this repository, then clone also the [DPDocker project](https://github.com/Digital-Peak/DPDocker) into the same folder as DPAttachments and build the images.
 There are several tasks you can run then: